Instance-Optimality of Bidirectional PageRank Estimation: Preliminaries

+\paragraph{Query model.} In this paper, we work within the standard {\em adjacency-list} query model for sublinear graph algorithms~\cite[Chapter 10]{books_Goldreich17}.
+The model assumes that the graph is stored in incidence-list format; i.e., each vertex maintains a list of its outgoing edges and a list of its incoming edges, and we have query access to the vertices.
+The vertices are numbered from 1 to $n$ and are identified by their indices.
+The following queries are supported in the model, each with unit cost: \begin{itemize} \item Degree queries $\indeg(i)$ and $\outdeg(i)$: Given a vertex $i \in [1, n]$, the $\indeg(i)$ query returns the in-degree of the vertex $i$, and the $\outdeg(i)$ query returns the out-degree of the vertex $i$. \item Neighbor queries $\innbr(i, j)$ and $\outnbr(i, k)$: Given a vertex $i \in [1, n]$ and an index $j\in [1, \din(i)]$, the $\innbr(i, j)$ query returns the $j$-th in-neighbor of vertex $i$; Analogously, given a vertex $i \in [1, n]$ and a index $k\in [1, \dout(i)]$, the $\outnbr(i, k)$, returns the $k$-th out-neighbor of $i$. \end{itemize}

+We remark that this query model is generally consistent with the {\em arc-centric graph-access model} used in prior work on PageRank computation~\cite{bressan2023sublinear, wang2024revisiting, soda_Thorup0W026}.
+In the more realistic arc-centric graph-access model, the vertex set is not just the indices $1,\ldots,n$.
+To access vertices, we either have to find them following neighbor links from $t$, or we use a special $\jump()$ query that returns a vertex chosen uniformly at random from the graph.
+In the adjacency-list model, the $\jump()$ query can be simulated by simply generating a uniformly random index $k \in [1,n]$ and returning the $k$-th vertex.

+The $\BiPR$-algorithm and our upper-bound are formulated in the slightly weaker but more realistic arc-centric graph-access model using the $\jump()$-query while our lower-bounds are in the cleaner adjacency-list model.

+For our lower-bounds, it is important that valid inputs include all possible orderings of the incidence-lists.
+In particular, we do not assume orderings like in \cite{wang2020personalized} where in-neighbors are sorted according to their out-degrees, or in \cite{TetekT22} where the neighbors are sorted according to a global hash-order.
+However, our lower-bounds do not require general permutation-obliviousness as it is sometimes needed in connection with instance-optimality~\cite{instnce-optimal_AfshaniBC17, focs_NarayananRTT24_thorup}.

-For our lower bounds, we even allow for some more types of queries used in prior work.
-One is the adjacency query $\adj(u, v)$, which checks whether an edge exists between vertices $u$ and $v$.
+\paragraph{Additional queries allowed in the lower-bounds.} When establishing our lower bounds, we even allow for some more types of queries used in prior work.
+One is the adjacency query $\adj(u, v)$, which returns $1$ if there is an edge between vertices $u$ and $v$, and $0$ otherwise (i.e., $\adj(u, v)=1$ if $(u,v)\in E$ or $(v,u)\in E$).
 Another involves access to non-adjacency lists, including $\noninnbr(v, i)$ and $\nonoutnbr(v, i)$, which return the $i$-th vertex in the graph that is not an in-neighbor or out-neighbor of $v$, respectively.
 These queries are efficient for a vertex with degree above $n/2$, where we can specify only the non-neighbors.
-Our lower bounds hold even if we include these queries while our upper bound does not need them.
+Our lower bounds hold when we include these queries while our upper bound does not need them.
+We do not consider these additional queries when extending our results to weighted graphs and multigraphs.

-In the remainder of the paper, we first establish our lower bound in~\Cref{sec:instance_lowerbound_with_n_constraints} without including $h$ for simplicity, and then present our upper-bound algorithm in~\Cref{sec:upperbound}.
-In~\Cref{sec:counterexample}, we provide a counterexample showing that our algorithm is not instance-optimal for mostly-degree-$n$ graphs.
-Finally, in~\Cref{sec:lowerbound_sparsegraph}, we complement our lower bound results by incorporating $h$.